Jesper Grønkjær: Three clubs in two years

-F.C.
 Copenhagen

-Grønkjær was presented as a new player for the defending Danish Superliga champions F.C.
-Copenhagen on 23 June 2006.
-Seen as an important player for F.C.
-Copenhagen's UEFA Champions League ambitions, Grønkjær helped the team qualify for the 2006–07 tournament, the first tournament participation in club history.
-He picked up a groin injury in a September 2006 Champions League match against Portuguese team S.L.
-Benfica.
-He was given a prognosis of an eight- to twelve-week recovery, and returned in a November game against Esbjerg fB in the Danish Cup.
-On 6 December 2006, he scored the second Champions League goal of his career, against Scottish team Celtic in a match FCK won 3–1 at Parken Stadium.
+Grønkjær was presented as a new player for the defending Danish Superliga champions Copenhagen on 23 June 2006.
+Seen as an important player for Copenhagen's UEFA Champions League ambitions, Grønkjær helped the team qualify for the 2006–07 tournament, the first tournament participation in club history.
+He picked up a groin injury in a September 2006 Champions League match against Portuguese team Benfica.
+He was given a prognosis of an eight- to twelve-week recovery, and returned in a November game against Esbjerg in the Danish Cup.
+On 6 December 2006, he scored the second Champions League goal of his career, against Scottish team Celtic in a match FCK won 3–1 at the Parken Stadium.
 By the end of the season, Grønkjær had played 21 of 33 games, as Copenhagen retained the 2006–07 Danish Superliga championship.
 In November 2007, Grønkjær was named both Superliga Profile of the Year and Superliga Player of the Year.

 During the closing games of the 2007–08 football season in May 2008, Grønkjær sustained a knee injury.
 The injury became infected by staphylococcus, and required three bouts of surgery.
-He did not recover until halfway through the 2008–09 football season, when he rejoined the Copenhagen team for a friendly match against Swedish team Malmö FF in January 2009.
-By the end of that season he had again earned a place in the starting line up, as Grønkjær helped Copenhagen win the Double of both 2008–09 Danish Superliga championship and the 2008–09 Danish Cup trophy.
+He did not recover until halfway through the 2008–09 football season, when he rejoined the Copenhagen team for a friendly match against Swedish team Malmö in January 2009.
+By the end of that season, he had again earned a place in the starting line up, as Grønkjær helped Copenhagen win the Double of both 2008–09 Danish Superliga championship and the 2008–09 Danish Cup trophy.
 Grønkjær played the highest number of games in his Copenhagen career during the 2009–10 football season, as he helped the club win the 2009–10 Danish Superliga championship.

 With two goals in 12 games, Grønkjær helped Copenhagen advance to the 2010–11 Champions League Round of 16, as the first Danish team to advance that far into the tournament.
-Copenhagen was eventually eliminated by Grønkjær's former team Chelsea FC.
+Copenhagen was eventually eliminated by Grønkjær's former team Chelsea.
 On 26 May 2011, with Copenhagen having already secured the 2010–11 Danish Superliga championship, Grønkjær announced that he would retire from professional football after the last league match of that Superliga season.
 "I'd like to be able to go jogging when I have played my last football game," he said.
 "I want a life without aches."
-He played his last game against his first professional club AaB, and scored the final goal in a 2–0 victory for F.C.
-Copenhagen.
+He played his last game against his first professional club AaB, and scored the final goal in a 2–0 victory for Copenhagen.

 Return to football

-On 1 February 2016, it was confirmed that Grønkjær had signed with lower amateur-side FC Græsrødderne.
+On 1 February 2016, it was confirmed that Grønkjær had signed with lower amateur-side Græsrødderne.